zzarbi/turniquet/README.md

 ### zindex

 Define what zindex the first slide should use.

-The next slide will use zindex-1 and so on.
+### reverseZindex

+Define what zindex the other slide should use +1 or -1.

 ### direction